-All counsellors and support staff are committed to helping Mi'kmaw adults and children to develop and maintain a healthy and violencefree lifestyle.
-Families receive treatment in their own communities with counsellors who know their language, values, and lifestyle.
+All counsellors and support staff are committed to helping Mi'kmaw adults and children to develop and maintain a healthy and violence-free lifestyle.
+Families receive treatment in their own communities with counsellors who know their language, values, and culture.